We may receive a commission for purchases made through the links on our site. This helps us keep the site going.

 Unintuitive and difficult to get your head around is the general gist here.

 As summarised in the intro, I would avoid 1&1 at the moment, while their core services seem ok-ish, their reputation is so bad that I would strongly recommend looking at alternative hosts to start your blog or website on.

-If you want a decent web host, check out the review of our favourite host, SiteGround.
+If you want a decent web host, have a look at our country-specific web hosting comparisons.